 • government bodies (for example, city administration).

-The legal requirements of the bailiff are obligatory for everyone government agencies, local authorities, citizens and organizations and are subject to strict implementation throughout the Russian Federation.
+The legal requirements of the bailiff are mandatory for everyone government agencies, local government bodies, citizens and organizations and are subject to strict implementation throughout the Russian Federation.

-The court makes a decision, and if the debt is not repaid within the period specified by the court ruling, the claimant has the right to turn to the bailiffs.
+The court makes a decision, and if the debt is not repaid within the period specified by the court order, the debtor has the right to turn to the bailiffs.

-How to make sure that the debt is collected by bailiffs
+How to ensure that the debt is collected by bailiffs

-If there is a document that has the force of a writ of execution (for example, a notarial agreement on alimony), it must be taken to the Bailiffs Service and a statement on the initiation of enforcement proceedings must be written.
-There is no need to pay the state duty for this, and the application itself can be written directly at the bailiffs.
+If there is a document that has the force of a writ of execution (for example, a notarial agreement on alimony), it must be taken to the Bailiff Service and an application to initiate enforcement proceedings must be written.
+There is no need to pay a state fee for this, and the application itself can be written directly to the bailiffs.

-The application is itself performance list(the bailiffs will take it away) and a copy of the court document.
-You will be asked to show your passport for identity verification.
-The entire application procedure takes no more than 5-10 minutes.
+The application itself is performance list(the bailiffs will take it away) and a copy of the court document.
+You will be asked to present your passport for identity verification.
+The entire application procedure takes no more than 5–10 minutes.

-Important: enforcement proceedings will be opened only upon contacting the bailiffs department at the debtor's place of residence.
+Important: enforcement proceedings will be opened only if you contact the bailiff department at the debtor’s place of residence.

-If there is no writ of execution, you need to go to court and apply for its issuance.
-You can usually get it right away.
+If there is no writ of execution, you need to go to court and petition for its issuance.
+As a rule, you can receive it immediately.

-After a decision is made, the court does not always issue a writ of execution, so you need to submit an appropriate petition
+After making a decision, the court does not always issue a writ of execution, so you need to file a corresponding petition

 Powers of bailiffs

-The powers of the bailiff depend on the official status; the hierarchy is observed in the service.
-So, the chief bailiff of the Russian Federation directs and controls the work of the FSSP (Federal Bailiff Service), determines the measures applied to debtors.
+The powers of the bailiff depend on the official status; a hierarchy is observed in the service.
+Thus, the chief bailiff of the Russian Federation manages and controls the work of the FSSP (Federal Bailiff Service), determines the measures applied to debtors.
 He is also the coordinator for the interaction of the leading bailiffs of the constituent entities of the Russian Federation and their subordinates.
-In addition, the chief bailiff of Russia can issue orders and cancel decisions of officials of the FSSP if they are not lawful.
+In addition, the chief bailiff of Russia can issue orders and cancel decisions of FSSP officials if they are not lawful.

-The chief bailiff of the constituent entity of the Russian Federation heads and is authorized to control the activities of the regional body of the FSSP.
+The chief bailiff of a constituent entity of the Russian Federation heads and is authorized to control the activities of the regional body of the FSSP.
 Within the subject, the senior bailiff heads the structural unit.
-For example, the bailiff Rogozin is subordinate to the senior bailiff of the Penza region Platonova.
-Platonov is subordinate to the chief bailiff (head of the FSSP Office for the Penza region) Pazechko.
-Pazechko is subordinate to Parfenchikov (chief bailiff of the Russian Federation).
+For example, the bailiff of Rogozin reports to the senior bailiff of the Penza region Platonova.
+Platonova reports to the chief bailiff (head of the FSSP Office for the Penza region) Pazechko.
+Pazechko reports to Parfenchikov (chief bailiff of the Russian Federation).

 Ekaterina Guryanova, lawyer